 Such models are helpful but, across groups, are only helpful when there is shared understanding and a language to talk about our reaction to change and what we can do to help others navigate next steps.

 Pro tip: when leading groups through change, start by teaching the change team the model you will be using to frame the change.
 This way everyone has a shared understanding of the path to “the new normal”, can communicate clearly what stage of the change process they think the change is in, and knows what the group can do to help facilitate effective movement through the stages to achieve the change goal.

 Regardless of the type of change, communication is key—at all levels.
 Transparency, inspection, and adaptation throughout a change will drive the highest satisfaction throughout.

 Everyone in the organization has a voice, and it is your job as a change agent to find ways to solicit feedback and incorporate the needs of others into your change plans.

 Extra Credit: If you want to dive into specific change models, here are some of the most commonly-used models in our current time:

 So you’ve decided to lead a change!
 Congratulations.
 Change leadership is not for the faint of heart.
-Your journey will be treacherous as humans don’t like to change.
+This will test your leadership skills as humans don’t like to change.
 In fact, we’re are naturally resistant to it.
-It’s your job as a change leader to make the change easy, frictionless, and beneficial for all involved.
+It's your job as a change leader to make the change easy, frictionless, and beneficial for all involved.

 Top-down change often includes a rather short, simple visioning period as the vision and goals of the change are set forth—typically by one or few senior leaders.
 Work with these leaders to develop a vision for the change that is realistically feasible and has clear benefits to both employees and the company.